-Tonight I made raw, organic, homemade cultured butter.
-And it couldn’t have been easier.
-Taking a tip from the Food Renegade, I used 21st century equipment (my blender) to make light work of churning an ancient, traditional food.
+Making raw, organic, homemade cultured butter couldn’t be easier.
+You can use 21st century equipment (a blender) to make light work of churning an ancient, traditional food.

 If you wonder why anyone would make butter when it can so easily be bought at the store, there is only one answer really: TASTE.
 Homemade butter is better butter—much better.
 It is like tasting what butter used to be like, before it became a factory-made food.

 In truth, butter is not the enemy Americans once feared.
 Researchers have upset the old-fashioned “lipid hypothesis” that blamed heart disease on animal fats.
 Humans have been eating animal fats for millennia without suffering heart disease, obesity or arteriosclerosis.

 In fact, research is now showing us that it is the trans fats from margarine and the polyunsaturated fats like canola and soybean oils that humans have only been eating for the past 50 years that are really making our health worse.

 Plus, we are now discovering how incredibly healthy foods from pasture-raised animals can be.
 Butter from grass-fed cows is higher in many nutrients, including vitamins A, D, E, and K, beta carotene, and essential fatty acids like CLA and Omega-3.